KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 tag_game_scene(registry, grass);
 ```

-Here is the completed grass creation snippet looks:
+Here is the completed grass creation snippet.

 ```
 // Create Grass
 {
-    // Ground expands to whole canvas width so position is middle of it,
+    // The ground expands to the whole canvas width, so the position is in the center X value of the canvas,
-    // But position Y is at top of the ground, so it's canvas height minus ground thickness transform::position_2d pos{canvas_width * 0.5f, canvas_height - constants.ground_thickness};
+    // Position Y is at the top of the ground, so the height of the ground is canvas_height minus ground_thickness transform::position_2d pos{canvas_width * 0.5f, canvas_height - constants.ground_thickness};

     // Size X is full canvas but the height is defined in constants
-    // We also make it a bit longer by adding the thickness of the outline to hide the outline at sides math::vec2f size{canvas_width + constants.grass_outline_color.thickness * 2.0f, constants.grass_thickness};
+    // Make the rectangle longer by adding the thickness of the outline to hide the outline at the sides math::vec2f size{canvas_width + constants.grass_outline_color.thickness * 2.0f, constants.grass_thickness};

     auto grass = geometry::blueprint_rectangle(registry, size, constants.grass_color, pos, constants.grass_outline_color);